-2. End of a Bear Market & Start of New Bull Market 2008
+2. End of a Bear Market & Start of Bull Market 2008

-In 2013 the U.S. markets had hit new all-time highs and seemed to be happily advancing despite lackluster economic data.
-This example shows how to apply Elliott Wave theory both to the end of a bull market and the beginning of a brand new baby bull market.
+In 2013 the US markets had hit new all-time highs and seemed to advance despite lackluster economic data.
+This example shows how to apply Elliott Wave theory to the end of a bull market and the beginning of a new baby bull market.

-In this chart, I have mapped approximately the three main waves of Elliott Wave Theory.
+I have mapped approximately the three main waves of Elliott Wave Theory in this chart.

-- The first impulse wave starts in March 2009 and ends in May 2010.
+- The first impulse wave started in March 2009 and ended in May 2010.

-- The second impulse wave starts in July 2010 and ends in May 2011.
+- The second impulse wave started in July 2010 and ended in May 2011.

-- The third impulse wave starts in October 2011 and is continuing until May 2013.
+- The third impulse wave started in October 2011 and continued until May 2013.

 Elliott wave theory suggests that major bull markets propel upwards in 3 primary waves.
-After the third impulse wave, we then see a primary downward trend bear market to set us up for the next round of impulse waves up.
+After the third impulse wave, we see a primary downward trend bear market to set us up for the next round of impulse waves.